 The frustration is real.
 The confusion is by design.

 We’re not saying agencies are being dishonest.
-Many genuinely believe headless is the answer.
+Many believe headless is the answer.
 But the financial incentives shape what gets recommended.

 We’ve had hundreds of these conversations.
 Store owners come to us after being quoted $70-100K for headless, wondering if that’s their only option.